 Using the nebulizer, inhale this medication into your lungs as directed by your doctor, usually 3 times a day.
 Each treatment usually takes about 5 to 15 minutes.
 Use this medication only through a nebulizer.
 Do not swallow or inject the solution.
 Do not mix with other medicines in the nebulizer.
 To prevent infections, clean the nebulizer and mouthpiece/face mask according to the manufacturer's directions.

 Use this medication regularly to get the most benefit from it.
 To help you remember, use it at the same times each day.

-Learn which of your inhalers/medications you should use every day and which you should use if your breathing suddenly worsens.
-Ask your doctor ahead of time what to do if you have worsening cough or shortness of breath, wheezing, increased sputum, worsening peak flow meter readings, increased use of your quick-relief inhaler, or if your quick-relief inhaler does not seem to be working well.
-Ask your doctor when you can treat breathing problems by yourself and when you must get medical help right away.
+Learn which of your inhalers/medications you should use every day (controller drugs) and which you should use if your breathing suddenly worsens (quick-relief drugs).
+Ask your doctor ahead of time what you should do if you have new or worsening cough or shortness of breath, wheezing, increased sputum, worsening peak flow meter readings, waking up at night with trouble breathing, if you use your quick-relief inhaler/medication more often (more than 2 days a week), or if your quick-relief inhaler/medication does not seem to be working well.
+Learn when you can treat sudden breathing problems by yourself and when you must get medical help right away.

 Additional Xopenex Information

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration